DanielHODonnell/StringGeneticAlgorithmApplication/README.md

 ## ⚙️ Future features:

-- Working menu for options and where to save files
+- N/a

 ## 💎 New Features:

 - Added a button for settings where user can modify population size and mutation rate
 - Improved UI
+- FileChooser to choose where the CSV file is saved